Last updated 28th April 2023

 We will never sell your information on to anyone else.

-The information that is contained in your Trust documentation is passed on to our US agent, Aerospace Reports, as well as to the Federal Aviation Authority.
+The information that is contained in your Trust documentation is passed on to our US agent, Aerospace Reports.
+It is also passed on to the Federal Aviation Authority and the Federal Communications Commission.

-In the interests of safety, legality and clarity in respect of the ownership and operation of the aircraft, we must pass your contact information on in certain circumstances, for example:
+In the interests of safety, legality and clarity in respect of the ownership and operation of the aircraft, we must pass your contact information on to other parties in certain circumstances, for example:

-- To the emergency services or an aviation authority (in the event of an aircraft accident or incident, for example)
+- To the emergency services or an aviation authority (in the event of an aircraft accident or incident, or a criminal investigation for example)

 We never pass your information on to a ‘civilian’ – for example, we often receive enquiries from people who are interested in purchasing one of the aircraft in Trust with us, or who have seen an N-registered aircraft at their local airfield and want to know more about who owns it.
 In circumstances like this, we explain that we cannot give any information and we simply pass the enquiry details on to you, so that you can decide whether to get in touch with the person.